 Storage in the fridge

-Keep your food fresh and avoid wasting energy by having your fridge set at the right temperature—below 5 degrees Celsius for the fridge and below −15 degrees Celsius for the freezer.
+Keep your food fresh and avoid wasting energy by having your fridge set at the right temperature—between 3 and 4 degrees Celsius for the fridge and between minus 15 and minus 18 degrees Celsius for the freezer.
 Use a fridge thermometer to check.
 Airtight containers are great for keeping leftovers, plus they make good reusable sandwich boxes.

 Lots of food can be stored in the freezer until you need it.

 The majority of packaging that comes with your food can be avoided or recycled.
 Fresh food doesn't need packaging and can be placed in your own re-usable bags.
-Plastics, tins, paper, cardboard and drink containers can all go in your home recycle bin.
-Check our recycling information and make sure you know what your local council will and won’t collect.
+Rigid (hard) plastics, tins, paper, foil and pie trays, cardboard and drink containers can all go in your home recycle bin.
+Check our recycling information and make sure you know what your local council will and won't collect.

 Compost and worm farms